watersofoblivion/dataless/README.md

 [Advanced](#advanced) below.

 The pipeline also moves advertising data into Redshift.
-It first exports the advertising table to CSV and loads it into the cluster.
-Then, it loads the data in the data lake into the cluster using Redshift Spectrum.
+It first exports the data in Glue to CSV and loads it into the cluster.
+Then, it loads the data in Glue into the cluster directly using Redshift Spectrum.

 Real-Time
 ---

 The real-time component sits on top of the real-time capture infrastructure and serves primarily engineering.
+It is designed to allow engineers to rapidly iterate on features based on user behavior, using a "Look, Ship, Look." technique.

 A pair of Kinesis Analytics apps read the real-time capture firehoses.
 Each app counts events by minute and outputs them to a single Lambda function.
 The Lambda then publishes the metrics to CloudWatch.
 A CloudWatch dashboard has been built showing impressions, clicks, and clickthrough rate.
-This would allow rapid iteration on features based on user behavior.

 Misc.
 ---